 1. Measure the concentration and bioavailability of heavy metals in urban gardens

-2. Test commonly-used plants and see if they can reduce heavy metals in contaminated sites.
+2. Test commonly-used plants and assess if they can reduce heavy metals in contaminated sites.